 Talent places the tube into a centrifuge, closes the centrifuge lid, and turns the centrifuge on.

 Talent re-suspends the cells in PBS.
-The supernatant can be discarded prior to this shot.
+The supernatant can be discarded prior to this shot. (cell room)

-Talent transfers each cell suspension to a separate tube.
+Talent transfers each cell suspension to a separate tube. (cell room)

 Colony Formation Assay